davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 7. No need to return anything from `EquipmentCommandService.updateEquipmentHolder()`.

-Sometimes, the whole business logic is not suitable to be put inside AggregateRoot like `Equipment.updateHolder()`.
+Sometimes, the whole business logic is not suitable to be put inside Aggregate Root like `Equipment.updateHolder()`.
 For such case, we can use a DomainService.
 For example, when updating `Equipment`'s name, we need to check if the name is already been occupied, which cannot be fulfilled by `Equipment` itself.
 Instead of calling `Equipment.updateName()` directly from `EquipmentCommandService`, `EquipmentDomainService.updateEquipmentName()` is called from